Lancashire Constabulary Logo

 Our gender pay gap demonstrates that, whilst we’ve seen improvements in female representation in different ranks and roles, there is still plenty more to do.
 It also highlights the continuing need to identify the barriers that may prevent women from progressing throughout their careers and provide support to help them overcome these.

-There are significant cultural and societal changes required to address some of the causes of the gender pay gap, and whilst this will take time, we are seeing positive improvements in these areas.
 We remain committed to our work to reduce the gender pay gap further and to support our ‘Plan on a Page’ Vision, Strategy and Values.
 We will do this by ensuring that everyone can be themselves at work and by attracting, retaining, and developing our people to maximise their potential.
 We aim to represent the communities we serve and will keep them safe by putting victims at the heart of everything we do and by delivering an outstanding service to the public and building confidence.